primatejs/primate/docs/guide/configuration.md

 Default `false`

 Whether Primate should autotype path parameters.
-If set to false, path parameters and types having the exact same name won't be automatically typed.
+If set to `true`, path parameters and types having the exact same name won't be automatically typed.

 ## pages/app.html